-When you get less than a month's supply of a drug, your copay will be based on the number of days of the drug that you get.
+When you get less than a month's supply of a drug, the amount you pay will be based on the number of days of the drug that you get.
 We will calculate the amount you pay per day for your drug (the "daily cost sharing rate") and multiply it by the number of days of the drug you get.

-Here's an example: Let's say the copay for your drug for a full month's supply (a 30-day supply) is \$1.25.
+- Here's an example: Let's say the copay for your drug for a full month's supply (a 31-day supply) is \$1.30.
 This means that the amount you pay for your drug is a little more than \$0.04 per day.
-If you get a 7 days' supply of the drug, your payment will be a little more than \$0.04 per day multiplied by 7 days, for a total payment of \$0.29.

-Daily cost sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply.
-You can also ask your provider to prescribe less than a full month's supply of a drug, if this will help you better plan when to refill your drugs and take fewer trips to the pharmacy.
-The amount you pay will depend on the days' supply you get.
+If you get a 7 days' supply of the drug, your payment will be a little more than \$0.04 per day multiplied by 7 days, for a total payment of \$0.30. - Daily cost sharing allows you to make sure a drug works for you before you have to pay for an entire month's supply. - You can also ask your provider to prescribe less than a full month's supply of a drug, if this will help you:

+- o better plan when to refill your drugs,

+- o coordinate refills with other drugs you take, and

+- take fewer trips to the pharmacy.